-Rebonded foam, also known as rebond, is an open cell polyurethane foam that is firm but flexible and is made from reclaimed foam & scrap foam.
-Can be use for commercial applications such as restaurants booths and bar seats or Residential applications such as tractor seats, snowmobile seats or floor seating.
+Rebonded foam, also known as rebond, is an open-cell polyurethane foam that is firm but flexible and is made from reclaimed foam & scrap foam.
+It can be used for commercial applications such as restaurant booths and bar seats or residential applications such as tractor seats, snowmobile seats or floor seating.

-Rebonded foam is an open cell multi-colored polyurethane foam that is firm but flexible.
+Rebonded foam is an open-cell multi-colored polyurethane foam that is firm but flexible.
 This foam is made from reclaimed and scrapped foams.
 Our rebounded foam is a 6lb density which allows for it to be used in many different applications.
 Commonly used as carpet padding, rebounded foam can also be used for foam sitting ottomans, Arabic seating, gymnastics pads, motorcycle seats, etc. Rebonded foam is great to use for things that get maximum use that require durability.
-Can be use for commercial applications such as restaurants booths and bar seats or Residential applications such as tractor seats, snowmobile seats or floor seating.
+It can be used for commercial uses such as restaurant booths and bar seats or residential applications such as tractor seats, snowmobile seats or floor seating.

 Available Thickness: 1/2", 1", 1-1/2", 2", 2-1/2", 3", and 4"

 The best way to cut the open-cell foam is with a sharp knife or electric carving knife.
 Just repeat in one direction to get a clean cut.
 Please note that if you order these full-size sheets they may be bigger than the actual size listed.